AndrewBulata/Aragonese-Pluralisation/README.md

 Aragonese is a Romance language spoken primarily in the autonomous community of Aragon in northeastern Spain.
 Despite its relatively small number of speakers, ranging between 10,000 and 30,000, Aragonese holds historical and cultural significance.
 It evolved from Vulgar Latin, like other Romance languages such as Spanish, Catalan, and Portuguese, but has retained unique phonetic, grammatical, and lexical characteristics due to its geographical and historical context.
 Aragonese is recognised for preserving some archaic features lost in neighbouring languages and incorporating influences from Basque, Catalan, and Occitan.

 One interesting aspect of Aragonese grammar is the formation of plurals.
 Similar to other Romance languages, Aragonese typically forms plurals by adding an -s to the end of singular nouns.
-For instance, "valley" becomes "bals" and "stone" becomes "cantals".
+For instance, "bal" (valley) becomes "bals" and "cantal" (stone) becomes "cantals".
 However, there are exceptions and irregular plural forms that must be memorised, such as "banquet" to "banquetz" and "clot" to "clotz".
 Understanding these pluralisation rules provides insight into the language's structure and helps in deciphering texts and linguistic problems.

 ### The Aragonese Problem